ohhongseok/hongseok2/arduino/project/README.md

-make lamp and watch with bluetooth model
+lamp and watch with bluetooth model